HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 # LiveSync

-This topic provides information about the syncing Theme files from local-to-server, server-to-local.
+This topic provides information about the syncing files from local-to-server, server-to-local.

+!!! note
+    1. We recommend to use node version of DXClient while working with LiveSync as it is accurate and better performant.
+    2. LiveSync is currently only intended for 1:1, developer : server use.
+    3. Conflict Detections (and/or Resolutions) are not be part of CF 212 release.
+    4. In any case sync is disrupted, disconnect and connect again.

 ## LiveSync Push Theme